Political Party of Radicals: 1977–1989

-In the early 1980s the placement of American nuclear weapons became an important political issue.
+In the early 1980s, the placement of American nuclear weapons became an important political issue.
 The PPR was involved in the organisation of national demonstrations against nuclear weapons and more than 80% of the members of the PPR attended one of the two mass protests against the placement nuclear weapons of 1981 and 1983.

-The party began to debate its political course: some members (known as the Godebald-group) wanted to continue co-operation with the PvdA.
+The party began to debate its political course: some members (known as the Godebald-group) wanted to continue cooperation with the PvdA.
 Many of the party's founders and former ministers, such as Erik Jurgens were part of this group.
-Others wanted to co-operate with the Pacifist Socialist Party and the Communist Party of the Netherlands.
+Others wanted to cooperate with the Pacifist Socialist Party and the Communist Party of the Netherlands.
 They were called the Wageningen Group.
-Another group wanted to reform the party's course and continue as an independent Green party: Bas de Gaay Fortman and former Provo and Kabouter Roel van Duijn were important exponents of this group.
-At the party congress of 1981 the party voted on these options, which were colour-coded: the Red option (cooperation with the PSP and CPN), the Blue option (co-operation with the D66 and the PvdA) and the Green option (independent green party).
+Another group wanted to reform the party's course and continue as an independent green party: Bas de Gaay Fortman and former Provo and Kabouter Roel van Duijn were important exponents of this group.
+At the party convention of 1981, the party voted on these options, which were colour-coded: the Red option (cooperation with the PSP and CPN), the Blue option (cooperation with D66 and the PvdA) and the Green option (independent green party).
 An alliance was struck between the Reds and Greens.
 The party decided to break its alliance with D66 and the PvdA and try to form an alliance with the PSP and CPN, which would have a strong green identity.
 In the 1981 general election it kept its three seats.
-After the elections a CDA/PvdA/D66 cabinet was formed – a continuation of the Den Uyl cabinet without the PPR.
+After the election a CDA–PvdA–D66 cabinet was formed – a continuation of the Den Uyl cabinet without the PPR.
 The cabinet fell after several months in the subsequent 1982 election where the party lost one seat.
-In 1985 CDA-dissident Stef Dijkman joined the PPR parliamentary party.
+In 1985 CDA dissident Stef Dijkman joined the PPR parliamentary party.
 He had split from the CDA in 1983 together with Nico Sholten, who joined the PvdA parliamentary party.

-In the 1980s the cooperation between PPR, CPN and PSP began to take shape.
-The parties co-operated mainly in municipal and provincial elections and legislatures, because a higher percentage of votes is necessary to gain seats in such elections.
-In the 1984 European election the PPR, CPN and PSP formed the Green Progressive Accord that entered with one list in the European elections.
+In the 1980s, the cooperation between PPR, CPN and PSP began to take shape.
+The parties cooperated mainly in municipal and provincial elections and councils, because a higher percentage of votes is necessary to gain seats in such elections.
+The three parties contested the 1984 European Parliament election with a combined candidate list with the name Green Progressive Accord.
 They won one seat, which rotated between the PSP and PPR.
-Party-members also met each other in grassroots extraparliamentary protest against nuclear power and nuclear weapons.
-Both the PSP and CPN were unwilling to co-operate intensively with the PPR, which was slightly larger in seats and which they saw as a non-socialist party.
+Party members also met each other in grassroots extraparliamentary protest against nuclear power and nuclear weapons.
+Both the PSP and CPN were unwilling to cooperate intensively with the PPR, which was slightly larger in seats and which they saw as a non-socialist party.